Next Stop Scotland for G Train – Graham McCormack Confirms Ring Return - Irish Boxing

 Next Stop Scotland for G Train – Graham McCormack Confirms Ring Return

-It’s next stop Scotland for the G’Train.
+It’s next stop Scotland for the G-Train.

 Graham McCormack will fight for the first time in over two years in Glasgow next month.